abdullahikawu/cd0157-Server-Deployment-and-Containerization/README.md

 6. Create a CodeBuild stage which will build, test, and deploy your code

 For more detail about each of these steps, see the project lesson.

+## Authors
+- Abdullahi Kawu
+- kbehrman
+- Stephen Welch
+- rcudacity
+- Sudhanshu Kulshrestha

+## Acknowledgements
+I give thanks to ALX, Udacity for opportunity to be a part of the program and course instructor, Kennedy Behrman, for making the course easy to apprenend.